uprighted-learners/unit-6-crud-server/readme.md

 * Right now, the user has to input the exact id and property in order to update the robot.
 How could you make this more user friendly?
 Let the user give the name of the robot to update (instead of the id) AND let them type the property in natural language ("serial number" instead of "serialNumber").

-* Translate this lab to an Express server with a React front end, much like we did in the "Fetching Data" lab.
+* Translate this lab to an Express server with a HTML + JS front end, much like we did in the "Fetching Data" lab.